Halul Island: Geology

 Most of the island's surface lies on the Paleozoic strata.
 The Cambrian period Hormuz Formation is the predominant surface layer.
 It is one of the only two territories of Qatar which lie on a Paleozoic surface.
 Iron oxides such as hematite and ochre are found on the island, but have been left unexploited due to the high costs of extraction and transportation.
+Sediments such as anhydrites, carbonate rocks and clastic deposits accompanied by igneous rocks.
+Volcanic rocks from the island were K–Ar dated in 1998, suggesting that the sediments were formed 33 million years ago.
+The exposed rocks on the island include dolomites composed of thin, laminae (possibly pseudomorphs after gypsum) and massive pink or purple anhydrites.
+These are stained by iron, and the cracks are filled with materials such as marl or other clay-rich materials.

+Along with more than 200 islands in the Gulf region, Halul island is believed to have formed by salt diapirism sourced in the Infracambrian Hormuz Salt Series.

 Wildlife

-The island serves as a habitat for several species of marine life and seabirds.
-Upwards of 80 mountain goats inhabit its hilly landscape, having expanded from a group of six mountain goats first transported to the island in 1963.
+The island serves as a habitat for several species of marine animals, and many seabirds.
+Upwards of 80 wild goats inhabit the hilly interior landscape, having expanded from a group of six animals first transported to the island in 1963.
 The Ministry of Municipality and Environment (MME) is cooperating with QatarEnergy to protect and grow the island's wildlife.
-Among the most important initiatives taken are the planting of 400 saline-resistant trees and the establishment of protected sea turtle nesting sites.
+Among the most important initiatives taken are the planting of 400 saline-resistant trees, such as mangroves, and the establishment of protected sea turtle nesting sites.